-The SQL Server Integration Services includes the Logging Services (Logs).
-So, you can use them in packages, containers, tasks, etc. Let me show what the steps involved in SSIS logging (saving the log information) are.
+The SQL Server Integration Services include the Logging Services (Logs).
+So you can use them in packages, containers, tasks, etc. Let me show the steps involved in SSIS logging (saving the log information).

-For this SSIS logging demonstration, we are going to use the below-shown data.
+For this SSIS logging demonstration, we will use the below-shown data.

 SSIS Logging Example

-To explain the concept, first, drag and drop the data flow task from the toolbox to control flow and rename it to SSIS LOGGING, as we have shown below.
+To explain the concept, drag and drop the data flow task from the toolbox to control flow and rename it to SSIS LOGGING, as shown below.

 Double click on the OLE-DB source will open the Source Editor.
-From the below screenshot, you can see that we are using the [Employee] table present in the database.
-Please refer OLE DB Source article to understand the available options in the OLEDB source editor.
+The screenshot below shows that we are using the [Employee] table in the database.
+Please refer to the OLE DB Source article to understand the available options in the OLEDB source editor.

 Double-click on the OLE DB Destination will open the OLE DB Destination Editor to configure the target database.
-For the time being, we are selecting the existing table Table called [SSIS Logging Example Table].
+For now, we are selecting the existing table Table called [SSIS Logging Example Table].

 Click OK to close the OLE DB Destination editor.